 Carol and David contacted our medical negligence team as despite starting to process and recover from their traumatic experience they found themselves questioning the quality of care and attention Carol had been given by the healthcare professionals who had attended to her.

 Gwyneth Munjoma, solicitor in Tees’ clinical negligence team, Tees Said “looking at Carol’s situation, I wanted to help Carol and David understand what had gone wrong and how her care could have been better, in the hope that lessons would be learned from Carol’s experiences and that no one else would face the same situation that she had in the future”

 Carol made a complaint against the NHS Trust which was upheld.

 Gwyneth gathered evidence and sought independent expert medical advice to support Carol’s claim.
-The independent medical expert advised as to the standard of care and treatment that Carol ought to have received which would have saved her fallopian tube.
+The independent medical expert advice as to the standard of care and treatment that Carol ought to have received which would have saved her fallopian tube.
 The expert further advised that if Carol had been given proper care and treatment, not only would her fallopian tube have been saved but also that she would have avoided the major surgery and the life-threatening situation that she found herself in.

 A legal claim was then made against the NHS Trust.
-In response the Trust admitted full liability for the substandard care accorded to Carol and the consequences of that substandard care.
+In response, the Trust admitted full liability for the substandard care accorded to Carol and the consequences of that substandard care.